-The School of Information offers four degrees: professional master’s degrees in information management, data science, and cybersecurity; and and an academic doctoral degree.
+The School of Information offers four degrees: professional master’s degrees in information management, data science, and cybersecurity and an academic doctoral degree.

 The Master of Information Management and Systems (MIMS) program is a two-year full-time program, designed to train students in the skills needed to succeed as information professionals.
 Such a profession is inherently interdisciplinary, requiring aspects of computer science, cognitive science, psychology and sociology, economics, business, law, library/information studies, and communications.

 The Master of Information and Data Science (MIDS) program is an innovative part-time fully online program that trains data-savvy professionals and managers.
 Working with data at scale requires distinctive new skills and tools.
 The MIDS program is distinguished by its disciplinary breadth; unlike other programs that focus on advanced mathematics and modeling alone, the MIDS degree provides students insights from social science and policy research, as well as statistics, computer science and engineering.